Talon1024/wing-blender-site/docs/export.md

 If you are using "Arrows" as the hardpoint object's display mode, the "Y" arrow should match the forward orientation of the hardpoint, and the "Z" arrow should match the upward orientation of the hardpoint.

+Wing Blender also ensures there are no hardpoints with conflicting names on the same model, and it will give you an error if it detects a hardpoint name conflict.

 Hardpoints from all LODs are included in the exported model(s).
 If a hardpoint object is hidden, it will not be included in the exported model(s).
 Like